The grad-div conforming virtual element method for the quad-div problem in three dimensions: Numerical experiments

 \section{Numerical experiments}

 In this section, we present some numerical results for the discrete complex \eqref{discomplex} with $r=k=1$ in three dimensions.
-We consider the quad-div problem \eqref{primalForm} on a unit cube $\Omega = [0,1]^3$, in whcih the source form $\boldsymbol{f} = -\nabla j$ is given such that
+We consider the quad-div problem \eqref{primalForm} on a unit cube $\Omega = [0,1]^3$, in which the source form $\boldsymbol{f}$ is given such that

 We solve the quad-div problem by using the C++ library Vem++ \cite{VemCode}.
-Three kinds of meshes with different mesh sizes $h$ borrowed from \cite[Fig. 1]{VEMforStokes} are considered as follows. $\bullet $ Cube: structured meshes consisting of cubes; see Fig. \ref{mesh}(a); $\bullet $ Voro: Voronoi tessellations optimized by the Lloyd algorithm; see Fig. \ref{mesh}(b); $\bullet $ Random: Voronoi diagram of a point set randomly displayed inside the domain $\Omega$; see Fig. \ref{mesh}(c).
+Three kinds of meshes are considered as follows. $\bullet $ Cube: structured meshes consisting of cubes; see Fig. \ref{mesh}(a); $\bullet $ Voro: Voronoi tessellations optimized by the Lloyd algorithm; see Fig. \ref{mesh}(b); $\bullet $ Random: Voronoi diagram of a point set randomly displayed inside the domain $\Omega$; see Fig. \ref{mesh}(c).